rahulkumar-99/GrabFoodScraper/README.md

 ```

 ## Using a Proxy
-To use a proxy, pass true to the scrape method:
+To use a proxy, pass true to the scrape method and update proxy in config file:

 ```bash
 const restaurants = await scraper.scrape(location, true);